Effective date: April 14, 2003

 Right to amend.
 If a patient feels that medical information is incorrect or incomplete, the patient may ask that the information be amended.
 A patient has the right to request an amendment for as long as the information is kept by or for the facility.

-Inpatients may request an amendment by making their request in writing and giving it to their nurse.
-Once patients have been discharged from the facility, requests for amendments must be made in writing and submitted to the Norton Healthcare Health Information Management Department at P.O.
-Box 35070, Louisville, KY 40232-5070 or to the office manager at the practice at which the patient was treated.
+Requests for amendments must be made in writing and submitted to the Norton Healthcare Health Information Management Department.
 In addition, the patient must provide a reason that supports the request.

 Request for an amendment will be denied if it is not in writing or does not include a reason to support the request.
 In addition, requests also may be denied if the information:

 Right to an accounting of disclosures.
 Patients have the right to request an “accounting of disclosures.”
-This is a list of the disclosures Norton Healthcare made of medical information about the patient for purposes other than treatment, payment and health care operations, inclusion of information in our directory, or to persons involved in care, for national security or intelligence purposes, to corrections institutions or law enforcement officials, or for disclosures made after April 14, 2003.
+This is a list of the disclosures Norton Healthcare made of medical information about the patient, except for disclosures: for treatment, payment and health care operations; that are incidental in nature; for our directory or to persons involved in care; for national security or intelligence purposes; to corrections institutions or law enforcement officials; or for disclosures made before April 14, 2003.
 For research disclosures, see the “Research” section in this notice.

 Right to request restrictions.
 Patients have the right to request a restriction on the medical information used or disclosed about them for treatment, payment or health care operations.
 Patients also have the right to request a limit on the medical information Norton Healthcare discloses to someone who is involved in the patient’s care or the payment for care, like a family member or friend, or for other permitted purposes.
 For example, patients could ask that we not use or disclose information about a surgery they had.

 In most cases, Norton Healthcare is not required to agree to patient requests to restrict the use or disclosure of a patient’s medical information.
-If a patient has paid in full for treatment out of his/her own pocket, the patient may request that information regarding the out-of-pocket treatment not be disclosed to his/her health plan, and Norton Healthcare must grant such a request.
+If a patient has paid out-of-pocket in full for items or services, the patient may request that information regarding the items or services not be disclosed to his/her health plan, and Norton Healthcare must grant such a request.
 In all other cases, Norton Healthcare is not required to agree to requests.
 If we do agree, we will comply with a patient’s request unless the information is needed to provide emergency treatment and/or safe patient care.

-To request restrictions, patients must make their request in writing to the Norton Healthcare Health Information Management Department at P.O.
-Box 35070, Louisville, KY 40232-5070 or to the office manager at the facility where they received care.
-Inpatients must give a written request to their nurse.
-In the request, the patient must tell us: (1) what information he or she wants to limit; (2) whether he or she wants to limit our use, disclosure or both; and (3) to whom he or she wants the limits to apply (for example, disclosures to his or her spouse).
+To request restrictions, patients must make their request in writing to the Norton Healthcare Health Information Management Department.
+In the request, the patient must tell us: (l) what information he or she wants to limit; (2) whether he or she wants to limit our use, disclosure or both; and (3) to whom he or she wants the limits to apply (for example, disclosures to his or her spouse).

 Right to request confidential communications.
 Patients have the right to ask that Norton Healthcare communicate with them about medical matters in a certain way or at a certain location.
 For example, a patient can ask that we contact him or her only at work or by mail.

-To request confidential communications, patients must make their requests in writing to the Norton Healthcare Health Information Management Department at P.O Box 35070, Louisville, KY 40232-5070 or to the office manager at the facility where they received care.
-Inpatients should give the written request to their nurse.
+To request confidential communications, patients must make their requests in writing to the Norton Healthcare Health Information Management Department.
 We will not ask the reason for the request.
 We will make every effort to accommodate all reasonable requests.
 Requests must specify how or where the patient wishes to be contacted and how payment will be handled.

 Right to a paper copy of this notice.
 Patients have the right to a paper copy of this notice.
 Patients may ask us to provide a copy of this notice at any time.
 Even if a patient has agreed to receive this notice electronically, he or she is entitled to a paper copy of this notice.